Web3D: WebGL and glTF

 WebGL (short for "Web Graphics Library") evolved out of the Canvas 3D experiments started by Vladimir Vukićević at Mozilla Foundation.
 Vukićević first demonstrated a Canvas 3D prototype in 2006.
 By the end of 2007, both Mozilla and Opera had made their own separate implementations.

 In early 2009, the nonprofit technology consortium Khronos Group started the WebGL Working Group, with initial participation from Apple, Google, Mozilla, Opera, and others.
 Version 1.0 of the WebGL specification was released in March 2011.

 Major advantages of the new technology include conformity with web standards and near-native 3D performance without the use of any browser plug-ins.
 Since WebGL is based on OpenGL ES, it works on mobile devices without any additional abstraction layers.
 For other platforms, WebGL implementations leverage ANGLE to translate OpenGL ES calls to DirectX, OpenGL, or Vulkan API calls.

 Among notable WebGL frameworks are A-Frame, which uses HTML-based markup for building virtual reality experiences; PlayCanvas, an open-source engine alongside a proprietary cloud-hosted creation platform for building browser games; Three.js, an MIT-licensed framework used to create demoscene from the early 2000s; Unity, which obtained a WebGL back-end in version 5; and Verge3D, which integrates with Blender, 3ds Max, and Maya to create 3D web content.

 With the rapid adoption of WebGL, a new problem arose—the lack of a 3D file format optimized for the Web.
 This issue was addressed by glTF, a format that was conceived in 2012 by members of the COLLADA working group.
 At SIGGRAPH 2012, Khronos presented a demo of glTF, which was then called WebGL Transmissions Format (WebGL TF).
 On 19 October 2015, the glTF 1.0 specification was released.
-Version 2.0 glTF uses a physically based rendering material model, proposed by Fraunhofer.
+Version 2.0 glTF uses a physically based rendering material model, proposed by Fraunhofer Institute for Computer Graphics Research IGD.
 Other upgrades include sparse accessors and morph targets for techniques such as facial animation, and schema tweaks and breaking changes for corner cases or performance, such as replacing top-level glTF object properties with arrays for faster index-based access.

 Future

-"WebGPU" is the working name for a potential web standard and JavaScript API for accelerated graphics and computing, aiming to provide "modern 3D graphics and computation capabilities".
-It is developed by the W3C "GPU for the Web" Community Group, with engineers from Apple, Mozilla, Microsoft, and Google, among others.

-WebGPU will not be based on any existing 3D API and will use Rust-like syntax for shaders.
+WebGPU is a W3C API that exposes GPU hardware capabilities to the Web for rendering and computation.
+It is designed to map efficiently to modern native GPU APIs and uses WebGPU Shading Language (WGSL) for shaders.